Vaelatern/necessary-evil/README.markdown

    * `Long`s are now serialized as `Integer`s (and must not exceed `Integer.MAX_VALUE` as the xmlrpc spec only allows for 4 byte signed ints).
    * `java.util.Date` objects are now serialized to time

-Note that the serialization and deserialization processes are now *asymmetric*: For example in a round trip a list will return as vector, java dates will return as joda time dates and longs as ints.
+Note that the serialization and deserialization processes are now *asymmetric*: For example in a round trip a list will return as vector, Java dates will return as Joda time dates and longs as ints.

 ## Changes from 1.2 to 1.2.1